-For the injection of contrast, we may need to check your kidney function level before the scan.
+If you need an injection of X-ray contrast (dye), we may need to check your kidney function level before the scan.
 One of the CT staff will insert a small needle into a vein in your arm or the back of your hand to give the injection of X-ray contrast (dye).